 The cities with the most family-oriented singles

-Of course, career isn’t everything, and not everyone agrees that a job should be any more than a steady paycheck.
+Of course, even professionally-minded singles agree that career isn’t everything, and not everyone agrees that a job should be any more than a steady paycheck.
 Singles living in Baltimore don’t want to waste any time when it comes to starting a loving family, the study shows.
 Those in the South prioritize future generations over the future of their careers, with nine out of the top ten cities located in the Southern states.
 Perhaps this is proof that there is truth to the “Southern hospitality” stereotype after all.

 Los Angeles sends mixed signals, while Seattle plays it cool

 The study also revealed that singles in Los Angeles simultaneously ranked highest for the most satisfaction and for feeling the most anxious about the future, for both males and females.
 Hardly surprising for the city people are known to flock to in order to pursue a career in entertainment?
 Contrary to this, Seattle’s singles rank as the male and female singles least anxious about the future and ranks average for being career- and family-oriented, making it possibly the best city for singles who want the best of both worlds.